mdavids/rfc/content/draft-davids-forsalereg-19.md

 Details about whether and how such negotiations occur are out of scope.

 With due caution, such information can also be incorporated into automated availability services.
-When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller's information.
+When checking a domain name for purchasability, the service may indicate whether it is for sale and provide a pointer to the seller's information.

 The operational convention described in this document does not require any protocol change.